Teacher Training

 What can I expect?

-• Placements – One in a Secondary school and the other at Cardinal Newman College.
+• One placement within a secondary school and another at Cardinal Newman College

 Placements